← Environmental Law Center← Centro de Derecho Ambiental

 (…)

-The Ley de Aguas No. 276 of August 27, 1942, in its Article 31, declares as ownership in favor of the Nation:
+The Water Law No. 276 of August 27, 1942, in its Article 31, declares as domain in favor of the Nation:

 "(….)

-On the other hand, the Ley de Biodiversidad No. 7788 of April 30, 1998, in its Article 31 [sic], establishes:
+On the other hand, the Biodiversity Law No. 7788 of April 30, 1998, in its Article 31, establishes:

 "ARTICLE 52.- Territorial planning:

-Through the promulgation of the Ley Orgánica del Ambiente No. 7554 of October 4, 1995, the interest is stated in defending and preserving the right of the country's inhabitants to a healthy and ecologically balanced environment, a maxim also incorporated in Article 50 of the Magna Carta.
-It is established that the environment is the common heritage of all inhabitants, with the exceptions established in the Constitution, international conventions, and laws, as well as the State's duty to ensure the rational use of environmental elements, establishing damage or contamination to the environment as a crime of social character (Article 2).
+The plans or authorizations for the use and exploitation of mineral resources, soil, flora, fauna, water, and other natural resources, as well as the location of human settlements and industrial and agricultural developments issued by any public entity, whether from the central Government, autonomous institutions, or municipalities, shall particularly consider in their preparation, approval, and implementation, the conservation of biodiversity and its sustainable use, especially when dealing with plans or permits that affect the biodiversity of protected wild areas."
+Through the promulgation of the Organic Law of the Environment (Ley Orgánica del Ambiente) No. 7554 of October 4, 1995, the interest in defending and preserving the right of the country's inhabitants to a healthy and ecologically balanced environment is stated, a maxim also contained in Article 50 of the Magna Carta.
+It is established that the environment is the common heritage of all inhabitants, with the exceptions established in the Constitution, international conventions, and laws, as well as the duty of the State to ensure the rational use of environmental elements, establishing damage or contamination to the environment as a social crime (Article 2).
 Among its purposes is to promote efforts to prevent and minimize damages to the environment (Article 4).
-In what is relevant, Article 51 states:
+In what is of interest, Article 51 states:

 ARTICLE 51.- Criteria For the conservation and sustainable use of water, the following criteria, among others, must be applied:

-There is no law that expressly repeals Law No. LXV of July 30, 1888, and, for the reasons stated, it is considered that it is fully in force.
-Regarding tacit repeal by other later laws, this legal representation considers that such a situation has not occurred, since no law was found that contradicts what is stipulated in the law under study.
-On the contrary, from the study carried out, it can be seen that it has been the express manifestation of the legislator to continue protecting the natural resources existing in that zone.
-From the study done of both the current regulations and the corresponding cartographic maps, it is concluded that almost all of the area mentioned by Law No. LXV of July 30, 1888, is protected under the National Parks system, as that area belongs to the Braulio Carrillo National Park.
-It is not possible to affirm that the entirety of the area is protected because, as it was not possible to locate the so-called Cerro Concordia, since as indicated, on the Barva 1:50,000 cartographic sheet (where the delimitation of the Braulio Carrillo National Park is recorded) that natural elevation does not appear, at least with that name.
-Therefore, until the National Geographic Institute (IGN) locates or determines such hill, or the legislator explains the reason for such omission, we cannot affirm that the entire area is within the Park.
+From the study carried out of both the regulations in force and the corresponding cartographic maps, it is concluded that almost all of the area mentioned by Law No. LXV of July 30, 1888, is protected under the National Parks system, as said area belongs to the Braulio Carrillo National Park.
+It is not possible to affirm that the entirety of the area is protected because, as it has not been possible to locate the so-called Cerro Concordia, since as indicated, on the Barva 1:50,000 cartographic sheet (where the delimitation of the Braulio Carrillo National Park is recorded) said natural elevation does not appear, at least under that name.
+Therefore, until the National Geographic Institute (IGN) locates or determines said hill, or the legislator explains the reason for such omission, we cannot affirm that the entire area is within the Park.

-To the Honorable Deputy, with all consideration.
+From the Deputy, with all consideration.

-Opinión Jurídica : 118 - J del 27/09/2004 OJ-118 - 2004 27 de setiembre de 2004 Señor Ing.
+Texto Opinión Jurídica 118 Opinión Jurídica : 118 - J del 27/09/2004 San José, 11 de octubre del 2001 OJ-118 - 2004 27 de setiembre de 2004 Señor Ing.
 Quírico Jiménez Madrigal Diputado Bloque Patriótico Asamblea Legislativa S. D.

 Estimado señor Diputado:

-Con la aprobación de Ana Lorena Brenes Esquivel, Procuradora General de la República, damos respuesta a su oficio N° BPP-QJM-210-03 de fecha 29 de octubre de 2003, en la cual Ud. solicita que, "con el propósito de estudiar las acciones que fueren necesarias para rescatar de la deforestación las zonas de recarga acuífera de la parte norte de Heredia y por la importancia que representan esta fuentes de agua de las que se surten las ciudades de Heredia, Alajuela y parte de San José", se le indique "si el Decreto Legislativo LXV del 30 de julio de 1888 se encuentra en la actualidad vigente…".
+Con la aprobación de Ana Lorena Brenes Esquivel, Procuradora General de la República, damos respuesta a su oficio N° BPP-QJM-210-03 de fecha 29 de octubre de 2003, en la cual Ud. solicita que, "con el propósito de estudiar las acciones que fueren necesarias para rescatar de la deforestación las zonas de recarga acuífera de la parte norte de Heredia y por la importancia que representan esta fuentes de agua de las que se surten las ciudades de Heredia, Alajuela y parte de San José", se le indique "si el Decreto Legislativo LXV del 30 de julio de 1888 se encuentra en la actualidad vigente ".

 Previo a responder su interrogante, permítanos indicar que el artículo 4º de nuestra Ley Orgánica No. 6815 de 27 de setiembre de 1982 prevé algunos requisitos de admisibilidad que deben observar las gestiones consultivas planteadas ante esta Procuraduría, mismas que, aclaramos de previo, no se aplican a la Asamblea Legislativa por las razones que se verán.